rothgar/netdata-wiki/Configuration.md

 The configuration options for plugins appear in sections following the pattern `[plugin:NAME]`.

+### Internal Plugins

 Most internal plugins will provide additional options.
+Check their documentation for more information.

+### External Plugins

 External plugins will have only 2 options: